katieannedavis/TheLetterGame/README.md

 ## Dependencies
 * Python 3
 * Pyqt5
-* Tkinter
-* Playsound
+* pyttsx3
-* Gtts (Google text to speech)

 ## Installation
 Install dependencies for program, then either clone or download zip file.
-Be sure to keep the sound file within the main game folder.
+The sound file is not needed for game.

 ## MIT License
 Copyright 2018 Kathleen Davis